facebookarchive/facebook-swift-sdk/ROADMAP.md

 ## Detailed Example

-Consider, for instance, a function in Objc that accepts a  pointer to a user.
+Consider, for instance, a function in Objective-C that accepts a  pointer to a user.

 `-(void)setUser:(User *)user;`